 The terms of this MoU shall be interpreted in accordance with their true meaning and effect independently of national and local law.
 Provided that if and insofar as this MoU does not stipulate, or any of its terms are ambiguous or unclear reference shall be made to the substantive laws of Belgium.
 Disputes shall be resolved by amicable settlement or failing which by arbitration in accordance with the procedure set out in Annex 4.

-Memorandum of Understanding between EGI.eu and HMRC (represented by the CIMA Research Foundation)
+Memorandum of Understanding between EGI.eu and CIMA

+(representing the HMRC VRC)

 IN WITNESS WHEREOF, the Parties have caused their duly authorised representatives to sign two originals of this Memorandum of Understanding, in the English language.